jimmyangel/morinricardo/content/post/2022-10-21-oregon-watersheds.md

 The project had two parts.
 First, we followed a rigorous and tricky analysis process using multiple data sources to generate a GIS dataset.
 Second, we created a web application that could be used by anyone to easily view Oregon's drinking watersheds and discover how populations and communities are interconnected through them.

-On this post, I introduce the web application: how to access it, how to use it, and how I built it.
+On this post, I introduce the web application: how to access it, how to use it, and how we built it.
 On an upcoming post, I will describe the process that we went through to compile and assemble the underlying data.

 ### Accessing the web application